2011

 Uithoflijn:

 In February 2014 the 'Ontwerp Bestemmingsplan HOV-baan De Uithof' (urban plan aimed at the integration of the public transport corridor in De Uithof) was published for consultation.
 The production of a dedicated 'bestemmingsplan', instead of utilising the reservation in 'Bestemmingsplan De Uithof' (2010), was due to the fact that the scope of the lightrail transcended the possibilities of the earlier plan.
 This was mainly caused by the fact that the track had to be moved for 15 meters to the east from the position in the original design near the University hospital to mitigate the effects of electrical magnetic interference.
 On July 17th 2014 the City Council formally approved 'Bestemmingsplan HOV-baan De Uithof'.
 Full text, regulations and reports (Dutch) can be found at the national site ruimtelijkeplannen.nl.
-For the map, see 5th picture below.
+For the map, see the 5th picture below.

 Prinses Máxima Centre:

 On March 10th 2014 the Provincial Council ('Provinciale Staten') partly changed the 'Provinciale Ruimtelijke Structuurvisie 2013-2028' (the legal framework in which areas are defined where building is allowed) to facilitate the new hospital.
-See 3rd picture below.
+See the 3rd picture below.
 The year 2014 was used to produce a dedicated 'bestemmingsplan Prinses Màxima Centrum'.

 2015